Greensboro still rebuilding three years after the tornado hit

 GREENSBORO, N.C. — One day at a time.
-Those five words have in many ways become the mantra for those people still dealing with the aftermath of a tornado that ripped through Greensboro three years ago.
+Those five words have, in many ways, become the mantra for those still dealing with the aftermath of a tornado that ripped through Greensboro three years ago.
 Many reflecting on a fateful day.

 “I got a call from the city manager who said a tornado has hit,” Councilwoman Sharon Hightower said.